Open Adoption Today

 Often we receive questions about the screening process of the families.
 We are seeking quality families that we feel we can help adopt, and are ready for the dedication and commitment to adoption.
 Families need to be able to pass a home study that consists of an FBI background check, financial verification, medical exam, home inspection and a clear child abuse report.
 This can give you peace of mind.
 We are here to help with your decision and future.

 We offer a number of additional services to birth parents.
-We can provide a referral to a non-profit foundation that provides educational scholarships to women that have gone through an adoption plan in the last 5 years.
-Call Lifetime Foundation, a non profit 501(c)(3) charity for more information, (530) 432-7383.
+We can provide a referral to a non-profit foundation that provides educational scholarships to women that have gone through an adoption plan any time after 1990.
+Call Lifetime Foundation, a non profit 501(c)(3) charity for more information, 530-271-1756.
 If you are facing an unplanned pregnancy and considering adoption we can help you find out more about housing, counseling, and free maternity clothing.